 Two physical features, the presence of round abdomens with the first set of legs longer than the others, serve as the initial identification tools.
 Body color and abdominal patterns serve as the next identification clues.

-Enoplognatha ovata, pictured at the top of the page is a good example.
+Enoplognatha ovata, pictured at the top of this section serves as a good example.
 It’s fairly common along the northern part of the United States.
 However, they can take on a few different colors and abdominal patterns.

-Finally, another set of common house spiders also belong to the cobweb spiders category.
+A couple of indoor house spiders also fit in the cobweb spiders category.
 Most of the cobweb spiders do not receive common names.
 The Common House Spider (Parasteatoda-tepidariorum, and the the Triangulate House Spider, are exceptions to the rule.